AR banner

 Widespread damage was caused in the centre and the western half of the city.
 635 buildings were destroyed with a further 526 suffering severe damage.
 Casualties on the ground amounted to 118 killed, 458 injured.

-Halifax II DT635 NP-F Flown by 27 year old, Fl/Lt.
-John Denis Cole 118067 RAFVR from Alexandria, Egypt, killed with all 6 other crew members.
+Halifax II DT635 NP:F - Flown by Flt Lt.
+John Denis Cole 118067 RAFVR and his crew were KiA;

 However, his interest in aviation led him to taking flying lessons and gaining his civil pilot’s licence while still serving in the police force.